North Korea fires first suspected ICBM since 2017 – KION546

 North Korea has fired what is believed to be its first intercontinental ballistic missile (ICBM) in more than four years as Western leaders gather in Brussels for a security summit.

-The suspected ICBM flew to an altitude of 6,000 kilometers (3,728 miles) and to a distance of 1,080 kilometers (671 miles) with a flight time of 71 minutes before landing in waters off Japan’s western coast on Thursday, according to Japan’s Defense Ministry.
+The suspected ICBM flew to an altitude of 6,000 kilometers (3,728 miles) and to a distance of 1,080 kilometers (671 miles) with a flight time of 71 minutes before splashing down in waters off Japan’s western coast on Thursday, according to Japan’s Defense Ministry.

 The altitude would suggest it is a “new type of ICBM,” Japan’s Vice Defense Minister Makoto Oniki told reporters Thursday.
-The missile landed inside Japan’s Exclusive Economic Zone, 170 kilometers (106 miles) west of Cape Tappi on the northern tip of Japan’s main island of Honshu, Oniki said.
+The missile landed inside Japan’s Exclusive Economic Zone, 150 kilometers (93 miles) west of Oshima Peninsula in Hokkaido, Japan’s northernmost main island, the Defense Ministry confirmed.

 Thursday’s launch is North Korea’s 11th of the year, including one on March 16 which is presumed to have failed, and its longest-range test since November 2017, when it sent a Hwasong-15 missile to an altitude of 4,475 kilometers (2,800 miles) with a range of 950 kilometers (590 miles) and flight time of 53 minutes.

-Moon said Pyongyang was causing a “serious threat” to the Korean Peninsula as well as the international community.

-Japanese Prime Minister Fumio Kishida also condemned the launch.
-“It is a reckless and unacceptable act, and I strongly condemn it,” Kishida told reporters in Belgium, where he is attending a G7 summit.
+The United States joined allies South Korea and Japan in strongly condemning the launch.
+In a statement, the White House said the move “needlessly raises tensions and risks destabilizing the security situation in the region.”

-The gathering is part of a series of meetings, including a NATO summit, as Western leaders seek to align their responses to Russia’s brutal invasion of Ukraine.
-A European Council will also take place Thursday.
+US President Joe Biden is currently in Belgium, where he is attending a G7 summit alongside Japanese Prime Minister Fumio Kishida.
+The gathering is part of a series of meetings, including an extraordinary NATO summit, as Western leaders seek to align their responses to Russia’s brutal invasion of Ukraine.
+A European Council meeting will also take place Thursday.

 According to analysts, the recent spate of North Korean missile tests suggest the country’s leader, Kim Jong Un, is attempting show an increasingly turbulent world that Pyongyang remains a player in the struggle for power and influence.